RAPHAEL LOW

 Bounded vs unbounded creativity

 I used to have so many wild thoughts, jumping between disciplines and having inter-generational imaginations.
 All this creativity was slowly diminished by my educational system.
-The very idea of having to learn facts, and remember and apply them, is in fact innately uncreative.
+The very idea of having to learn facts, treat them as truth, and remember and apply them — is innately uncreative to me.

 Think back to comic books, fantasies, and imaginations.
 The ability to dream and imagine is creativity.
-Of course, true creativity without bounds to reality might not be "useful" for problem solving, but it is creativity in its purest form.
+Of course, true unbounded creativity without being rooted in reality might not be "useful" for problem solving, but it is creativity in its purest form.
 To wander, to be purposeless, and to just endlessly imagine and create…

-One benefit of the a rote learning educational system is the ways it teaches you to be precise in your intent, and structure your thoughts to work towards your goals.
-At the cost of having better mental discipline and focus, I lost my genuine wonder.
+One benefit of the a rote learning educational system is the ways it teaches you to be precise in your intent and structure your thoughts to work towards your goals.
+At the cost of having better mental discipline and focus, I lost part of my genuine wonder.
 I stopped questioning, ideating, and imagining.

 The old wild creativity I had was unbounded.
-I could create amazing games for people, I had wild prank ideas, etc. This creativity is random, and great for being spontaneous and creating artistic art.
+I could create amazing games for people, I had wild prank ideas, etc. This creativity is random, great for being spontaneous, and creating artistic works that had no real purpose.

 Now comes the problem of balancing radical ideating with focused thought.
 Trying to narrow my scope of focus on a specific problem inherently limits my creative boundaries.
 I try to still preserve the childish wonder I have, but find the balance to focus the wonder and creativity on a research question.